Run user groups or meetings more efficiently with our Lean Coffee Template

 With these in mind, meetings can be seen as a time-waster.

 The reason why people disengage in meetings is that they don’t see the benefit of the meeting for them.
-This is primarily because a preset agenda, of which they may not have an idea or interest on, is laid out at the onset of the meeting.
+This is primarily because a preset agenda, of which they may not have an idea or interest, is laid out at the onset of the meeting.
 They all just have to go with it.

-What if you can conduct meetings where your attendees are engaged, you meet your and your attendees’ needs, and you get to cover what you need to discuss within schedule?
+What if you can conduct meetings where your attendees are engaged, you meet your and your attendees’ needs, and you get to cover what you need to discuss within the schedule?

 Based on the definition available at leancoffee.org, a Lean Coffee is a structured, but agenda-less meeting.
 Participants gather, build an agenda, and begin talking.
 Conversations are directed and productive because the agenda for the meeting was democratically generated.

-Lean Coffee Format
+Running a Lean Coffee Meeting

 Running a meeting Lean Coffee style is easy.